Shiddeshwaran-Selvarasu/mbed-app/READMEs/README-FLASH.md

 # Embedded Application Flash Layout

-This document describes the flash memory layout for the embedded application with bootloader, OTA support, dual application slots (A/B), and persistent storage.
+This document describes the flash memory layout for the embedded application with bootloader, OTA support, and persistent storage.

 ---